 AMT has a 1:25 plastic kit (2dr HT) in several versions or…..

 ….an AMT Masterpiece Classics already in the correct colors.
-Scored one recently (6-09) at retail from Model Express, they still have them in stock.
+Scored one in June, 2009 at retail from Model Express, they had them in stock.
 I may try to get the skirts and continental kit off without a repaint.

 Also, Modelhaus Resin has a 1958 Pacer 2-door HT and a 1959 Citation 2-door HT (Better roofline?)

 I may do this car since it is in my favorite Corvette colors of white with blue racing stripes.
 The black vinyl hardtop will be left at home on the cruise night that I depict, however.
 I will use the Revell/Monogram 1959 kit with a 1960 transkit, if needed.

 1961 Ford Galaxie – Police Car Originally, I assumed the AG Police car was a typical police-type 1961 Ford Fairlane 4-door, which is listed by R & R in resin.
 As I did more research, I realized that the movie Police car is an unusually modified 1961 Ford Galaxie 4-door.